wottreng/nvidia_GPU_fan_speed_controller/README.md

   * GUI: `nvidia-settings` then Thermal Settings then check Enable GPU Fan Settings
   * CLI: `nvidia-settings -a [gpu:0]/GPUFanControlState=1`
 * tested on Linux Mint 20.3 Cinnamon, kernel: 5.13, nvidia driver: 470.103.01
+* rust version added if you rather go that route

 Cheers, Mark